vinirossa/software-engineering/design-patterns.md

 ### Command

-Encapsulates a command request as an object, letting you parametrize with differente requests, queue or long requests, and support undoable operation.
+Encapsulates a command request as an object, letting you parametrize with differente requests, queue or log requests, and support undoable operation.

 > With this pattern, instead of just perform some action, it's possible to wrap that action in a command and make sure it is undoable.